Chapter 1: Dreams Do Come True

 "You little bastard!" the grey wolf growled.
 "I told you to back off!
 That human was mine!"He strengthened his grip, causing his claws to slowly cut into Kuekuatsu's neck.

-As he desperately tried to free himself, the black wolf plunged his own claws into the arm that choked him.
-The pain barely even fazed the gray wolf, but it did annoy him.
+As he desperately tried to free himself, the black wolf plunged his own claws into the furry arm that choked him.
+The gray wolf acknowledged the intensity of the pain, but acted as though it did not bother him.

 "You're the one who needs to back off!"
 Kuekuatsu wheezed.
 "This territory belongs to my pack!
 And you are trespassing!"